 The Low Carbon City 2022 award was part of MGTC’s Low Carbon Cities 2030 Challenge (LCC2030C), which promotes a low carbon future in Malaysian cities.

-The Penang South Island (PSI) project comes with ecology offset programmes that will provide coastal protection, carbon sequestration, and new habitats for marine life that contribute towards the sustainability of the fisheries industry.
+The Penang South Island (PSI) project comes with the PSI Ecology Offset Master Plan (PEOM) that will provide coastal protection, carbon sequestration, and new habitats for marine life that contribute towards the sustainability of the fisheries industry.

 • planting of mangroves at locations advised by the Forestry Department;